-We Filipinos celebrated Philippine Independence day last 12th of June.
-It’s obviously holiday – a no working holiday of the country.
+Filipinos celebrate Philippine Independence Day every 12 of June.
+It’s obviously a holiday – a non-working holiday in the country.
 We honored this mostly in a formal way, when I say formal it’s like taking the excitingly-no-boring-long queue parade, hearing government official uplifting words and participating any other political activities.
 It’s not normal (at least in my observation) for Filipinos in every household to have its own party, we kind of observing independence day without too much alcohol and party (except when we go out from the house to commemorate this kind of occasion or simply for a holiday break or bar parties in big cities).
 Unlike any other countries (which I’ve read and heard from other travelers, correct me if I’m wrong, no violent reaction please) they have their own set of huge parties everywhere on their independence day.
 I’m not against this we have our own way to celebrate (I secretly wish we do the same way they do for a change).

 This year, I traveled again during this break with another group of friends, and my close friend Margot finally decided to revisit Moalboal in Cebu to do other activities that she hasn’t done.
 I vividly remember that I was also traveling last year in a beautiful Islas de Gigantes, dedicated the independence day with 2 other mates.

 We set our decision for Moalboal to grant my friend Margot’s request.
-I confidently organize tours in this area, even if I revisited the area interminable times, I’m still in awe whenever I drop in.
+I confidently organize tours in this area, even if I revisited interminable times, I’m still in awe whenever I drop in.
 Since I’m a water lover (don’t be confused, I’m not a diver nor a freediver yet), I’m always delighted to see things underwater and Moalboal is by far one of the best to do this.
-Here’s my personal preferable things to do in Moalboal for an overnight stay.
+Here are my personal preferable things to do in Moalboal for an overnight stay.

 Yes!
-There are thousands of dolphins in the area named Tanon Strait, although these dolphins are more popular in the facing Negros Island, yet, we still be able to see Spinner dolphins along Tanon Strait near Moalboal, but, it merely depends on the weather too, they are wild and natural, their time is unpredictable though mostly active during early in the morning, yet, Tanon Strait is their huge playground which we cannot envision their exact location, patience is widely tested to search for dolphins but heaven-on-earth feelings when you get to see one.
+There are thousands of dolphins in the area which is named as Tanon Strait, although these dolphins are more popular in the facing Negros Island, yet, we still be able to see Spinner dolphins along Tanon Strait near Moalboal, but, it merely depends on the weather too, they are wild and natural, their time is unpredictable though mostly active during early in the morning, yet, Tanon Strait is the dolphin’s huge playground which we cannot envision their exact location, patience is widely tested to search for dolphins but heaven-on-earth feelings when you get to see one.
 These dolphins are lively and playful.
-Unfortunately, during our stopover last Philippine Independence day, there were no show up of Dolphins.
+Unfortunately, during our stopover this time, there was no show up of Dolphins.
 However, this doesn’t happen all the time, in my countless visit here, I seldom experience a no-show-dolphins.
 (Photo posted here is the one I took months ago during one of my work as a tour guide)

-With more than 2,000 species of fish in Moalboal, many of which are in Pescador Island.
+With more than 2,000 species of fish in Moalboal, many of which are on Pescador Island.
 This very small island has fantastic corals which covered the sandy slope.
-Its visibility can reach of up to 40 meters, although, boatmen and guides reminding me constantly every time I visit that currents should be observed as it’s moving in different areas.
+Its visibility can reach of up to 40 meters, although, boatmen and guides reminding me constantly every time I visit that currents should be observed as it’s moving in different areas in every season.
 Nevertheless, the alluring beauty of this island is unimaginable.
-Pescador is only less than 1 km in size, unoccupied, with 2 access steps and of course a lighthouse.
+Pescador is only less than 1 km in size, unoccupied, with 2 access steps and of course a lighthouse

 Unlike in Apo Island Negros, where turtles are visible just 3 meters away from the land, Moalboal has its own turtle sanctuary too, located near the Panagsama beach probably 500 meters away to the south side.
 In this area, you need to swim to the sanctuary, if you hired a boat for the island hopping, this is easier for you will stop at the area directly.
 I usually see a maximum of 3 huge turtles within reach, but this time, we saw 4, 1 of which was gigantic.
 There’s massive of corals and fish aside from watching visibly the turtles.